arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 Understanding and managing the General-Purpose Input/Output (GPIO) pins on your device can be crucial for many applications.
 The following script is designed to display all the GPIOs available on the 40-pin connector of the Portenta Hat Carrier paired with Portenta X8.

+Within the 40-pin connector, certain GPIOs are specifically related to different functionalities:

+- __GPIO pins - 15, 16, and 18:__ are associated with the _Serial Audio Interface (SAI)_.
+These pins are exclusively designated for __OUTPUT__ purposes.
+As such, these three GPIO pins are not configurable as inputs and are solely used as __OUTPUTS__.

+- __GPIO pins - 19, 21, 23, 24, and 26:__ are designated for the _Serial Peripheral Interface (SPI)_.
+These pins become operational when a specific Device Tree Source (DTS) layer is applied.
+For more information regarding DTS layer, please refer to the [Device Tree Blob (DTB) Overlays](#understanding-device-tree-blobs-dtb-overlays) section.

 #### Using Linux

 <br></br>